kujenga/website/content/blog/goml-mlp.md

 a set of inputs and produce a set of outputs.
 In the process of constructing a network, we can center our development around a basic set of unit tests that validate this behavior.
-We'll use two basic classes of tests, one to verify our ability learn the outputs of common boolean functions, and then later on we'll add test cases to train and predict handwriting recognition on the MNIST dataset.
+We'll use two basic classes of tests, one to verify our ability to learn the outputs of common boolean functions, and then later on we'll add test cases to train and predict handwriting recognition on the MNIST dataset.